 About the survey

-swissVR Monitor is based on a survey carried out jointly by swissVR in collaboration with Deloitte AG and the Lucerne University of Applied Sciences and Arts.
-The aim of this bi-yearly survey is to gauge board members’ attitudes to the outlook for the economy and for business and to corporate governance issues.
+swissVR Monitor is based on a survey carried out jointly by swissVR in collaboration with Deloitte and the Lucerne University of Applied Sciences and Arts.
+The aim of this bi-yearly survey is to gauge Board members’ attitudes to the outlook for the economy and business as well as corporate governance issues. swissVR Monitor also aims to share with the wider public the ways in which Board members perceive their role and the current economic situation.
 Each edition also explores a special focus topic and conducts interviews with experts.
-413 board members took part in the current edition of swissVR Monitor, providing a good overview of the views and challenges facing board members in Switzerland.
+A total of 453 Board members took part in the current edition of swissVR Monitor, providing a good overview of the views and challenges facing board members in Switzerland.

 Top 10 issues facing boards of directors

 Board members cite formulating a new corporate strategy as one of the most important issues their Board has had to tackle over the last 12 months (36% of responses).
 This was also the most frequently cited issue in swissVR Monitor II/2022.
 However, Board members are less likely to cite it as one of the most important issues they will have to tackle over the next 12 months, ranking it ninth with 19% of responses.

 |2||4||Responding to market developments / behaviour of competitors|

 |6||3||Digitalisation / robotics / automation|

 |10||8||Compliance (with legislation and internal codes of conduct)|

 President of the Board of Banque Cantonale de Genève, compenswiss, Varia US Properties, Enki Capital, NID and Patrimonium Asset Management

 “I believe the Board’s long-term objective is to create value for the shareholders.
 If this objective is properly understood, it should encompass all stakeholders and all other major long-term dimensions.”